 Spicy Stir-Fried Pork With Cabbage

-- 1 lb boneless pork loin chops, trimmed of fat and cut into strips
+- 1 lb boneless pork loin chops (see notes)

 - Freshly ground black pepper